NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 accuracy of the intrinsics.
 The ``geodiff`` program (:numref:`geodiff`), can be used to assess the vertical agreement between DEMs.

+For cases when the ASP-produced DEMs have remaining strong differences with the prior DEM, use the ``dem2gcp`` program (:numref:`dem2gcp`) to create GCPs to help correct this.
+One GCP file can be produced for each stereo pair, and then all can be passed to ``bundle_adjust``.

 .. figure:: ../images/viper_ground_truth_stereo_dem.png
    :name: viper_ground_truth_stereo_dem
    :alt:  VIPER ground truth stereo DEM